 These last several weeks can become tiresome, but remember that every week brings you one step closer to the arrival of your little one.
-Here’s what to expect during your 32nd week of pregnancy.
+Here’s what to expect when you’re 32 weeks pregnant.

 What changes are occurring with your body during the 32nd week of pregnancy?